nibrasrakib/react-boilerplate/Readme.md

 * Babel
 * Less
 * Prettier
+* Reudx

+Pages returns a view with increment and decrement button which are connected with Redux store.

 ### If you have a user defined script named package.json, change in package.json and use yarn start [command].